 What Happens if I Get Caught Driving Without Car Insurance in California?

-If you are detained in California without proof of auto insurance or any other form of financial liability, you may face the following fines:
+If you are detained in California driving without insurance, you may face the following fines:

-Between $200 – $500 for each infraction occurring within 3 years after the first.
+- Between $200 – $500 for each infraction occurring within three years after the first.

 The minimum amount of civil liability insurance you must have in your policy is:

 If a driver does not have money to buy insurance, chances are they will not have the resources to deal with a claim for an accident.
 This then becomes an uninsured motorist claim in an accident, which can become complicated.

-What Happens if I Hit Somebody in a Car Accident and Don’t Have Insurance?
+What Happens if I’m in a Car Accident and Don’t Have Insurance?

 In other words, when you include uninsured or underinsured drivers in your policy, if you have a collision with an uninsured or fleeing driver, your insurer will reimburse you as if it were the insurance of another driver.